-Two infected surgical wounds were treated with Dehydroascorbic Acid (DHAA) - Vitamin C serum topically resulting in the infection being brought under control.
+Two infected surgical incisions in an ankle joint were treated with Dehydroascorbic Acid (DHAA) - Vitamin C serum topically resulting in the infection being quickly brought under control.
 This report covers the first 14 days of treatment, the case study is ongoing.
-Both wounds are classified as deep incisional surgical site infection.
+Both wounds were classified as deep incision surgical site infections.

 The subject presented with two surgical site infections (SSI) following surgery to flush infected fluid from the right ankle joint capsule due to septic arthritis.
-At presentation two weeks after surgery the subject was in considerable pain and unable to walk.
-She reported the infection had started one week earlier and was progressing rapidly, swelling, red blotches and an inflamed line were progressing further up the leg towards the knee.
+At presentation, around five weeks after surgery and five days after discharge from a 28 day stay in hospital, the subject was in considerable pain and unable to walk.
+She reported the infection was progressing rapidly with swelling, red blotches and an inflamed line progressing further up the leg towards the knee.

 The surgery had required two incisions into the ankle, and both entered the same joint capsule from different angles.
-One incisicion was on the top of the ankle, the other from the outside edge.
-It was possible the two infected cuts were in fact one infection that passed completely through the foot via the joint cavity, as redness and swelling were evident on the inside of the right ankle opposite the infected surgical wounds.
+One incision was on the top of the ankle, the other from the outside edge.
+It was possible the two infected wounds were in fact one infection that passed completely through the foot via the joint cavity, redness and swelling were evident on the inside of the right ankle opposite the infected surgical wounds.

 At the time of presentation the foot and leg were bathed* in diluted Dehydroascorbic Acid (DHAA) Vitamin C serum before applying the serum directly to the wounds and red inflamed areas.
 The wounds were then bandaged.